 With the Civil War raging, faculty ask the federal government for funds to build a military hospital on the U-M campus.
 They are turned down.

-To keep up with the rising demand for medical education, the Medical Building more than doubles the size of its space for classes, anatomical dissection and a “theater” for clinical demonstrations, with an addition funded in part by a special tax from the City of Ann Arbor.
+To keep up with the rising demand for medical education, the Medical Building more than doubles the size of its space, with a four-story addition to the original columned 1850 building that contained a new space for anatomical dissection and two 600-seat “theaters” for lectures and clinical demonstrations.
+The addition was funded in part by donations from the citizens of the City of Ann Arbor.

 The Medical School’s 525 students make up a large part of U-M’s 1,255-member student body.